 (1) In this section —

-“amendment day” means the day on which section 21 of the Workers’ Compensation Reform Act 2004 comes into operation 1.
+amendment day means the day on which section 21 of the Workers’ Compensation Reform Act 2004 comes into operation 1.

 (2) This Division does not apply in respect of a compensable personal injury by accident that occurs before the amendment day.